M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/README.md

 ### Developed Web APPs:

 * Enter the application name and comment;
-* Find out a user's satisfaction level;
+* Discover a user's satisfaction with the app.;
 * Create an exploratory data analysis containing the most frequent words, bigrams and entities named in the review (if the review is robust and very detailed).